jarum3/jarum3-pep-project/readme.md

 You SHOULD be creating and designing DAO and Service class to allow you to complete the project.
 In theory, you could design the project however you like, so long as the functionality works and you are somehow persisting data to the database - but a 3-layer architecture is a robust design pattern and following help you in the long run.
 You can refer to prior mini-projects and course material for help on designing your application in this way.

 # Good luck!

+Step 1.
+Make base DAO interface
+Step 2.
+Make extended DAOs based on that CRUD interface design implementing message and account tables Step 3.
+Make service systems using those DAOs
+Step 4.
+Program SocialMediaController endpoints.
+Endpoints should correspond directly to use-cases.
+For example, /register can correspond to a method called registerAccount, /login can correspond to a method called loginAccount, etc.
+Step 5.
+Implement endpoint methods.